 The roof of the urethra is absent and the urethra opens anywhere between the base and the gl...

 Erb palsy, also known as brachial plexus birth palsy, is a form of obstetric brachial plexus injury as a result of complications during delivery.

 The most common cause is due to excessive lateral traction or stretching of the fetal head and neck in opposite directions du...

 Endotracheal tubes (ETT) are wide-bore plastic tubes that are inserted into the trachea to allow artificial ventilation.
 Tubes come in a variety of sizes and have a balloon at the tip to ensure that gastric contents are not aspirated into the lungs.
 Adult tubes are usually approximately 1 cm in ...

-Ewing sarcomas are the second most common malignant primary bone tumors of childhood after osteosarcoma, typically arising from medullary cavity with invasion of the Haversian system.
-They usually present as moth-eaten destructive permeative lucent lesions in the shaft of long bones with large s...
+Ewing sarcomas are the second most common malignant primary bone tumors of childhood after osteosarcoma, typically arising from the medullary cavity with the invasion of the Haversian system.
+They usually present as moth-eaten destructive permeative lucent lesions in the shaft of long bones with...

 The Ewing sarcoma family of tumors are a group of small round blue cell tumors that are closely histogenetically related, all demonstrating non-random t(11;22)(q24;q12) chromosome rearrangement resulting in the formation of the EWS-ETS fusion gene 1-3.

 Although the literature is l...